Vox-ATypI classification

 In typography, the Vox-ATypI classification makes it possible to classify typefaces into general classes.
 Devised by Maximilien Vox in 1954, it was adopted in 1962 by the Association Typographique Internationale (ATypI) and in 1967 as a British Standard, as British Standards Classification of Typefaces (BS 2961:1967), which is a very basic interpretation and adaptation/modification of the earlier Vox-ATypI classification.
-On April 27, 2021, ATypI announced that they had de-adopted the system, and that they were establishing a working group building towards a new, larger system incorporating the different scripts of the world.

 Vox proposed a nine-type classification which tends to group typefaces according to their main characteristics, often typical of a particular century (15th, 16th, 17th, 18th, 19th, 20th century), based on a number of formal criteria: downstroke and upstroke, forms of serifs, stroke axis, x-height, etc. Although the Vox-ATypI classification defines archetypes of typefaces, many typefaces can exhibit the characteristics of more than one class.

-At the 2010 ATypI general meeting, the association voted to make a minor amendment to add Gaelic to the calligraphic group in the Vox-ATypI classification, to state that the Vox-ATypI system was seriously flawed, and to create a new working group on typeface classification.
+On April 27, 2021, ATypI announced that it had de-adopted the system and that it was establishing a working group building towards a new, larger system incorporating the different scripts of the world.

 Classicals

-The classicals can be broken down into humanist, Garald, and transitional categories, and are characterized by triangular serifs, oblique axis, and low stroke contrast.
-In other classification systems, this group is often referred to as "oldstyle."
+The classicals can be broken down into 'Venetian', 'Garalde', and 'Transitional' categories, and are characterized by triangular serifs, oblique axis, and low stroke contrast.
+In other classification systems, this group is often referred to as 'Oldstyle' or 'Old style'.

-Humanist
+Venetian

-Humanist, humanistic, or humanes include the first Roman typefaces created during the 15th century by Venetian printers, such as Nicolas Jenson (hence another name for these, Venetian).
+Venetian (also called humanist, humanistic, or humanes) include the first Roman typefaces created during the 15th century by Venetian printers, such as Nicolas Jenson (hence the name 'Venetian').
 These typefaces sought to imitate the formal hands found in the humanistic (renaissance) manuscripts of the time (humanist minuscule).
-These typefaces, rather round in opposition to the gothics of the Middle Ages, are characterized by short and thick bracketed serifs, a slanted cross stroke on the lowercase 'e', ascenders with slanted serifs, and a low contrast between horizontals and verticals.
+These typefaces, rather round in opposition to the gothics of the Middle Ages, are characterized by bracketed serifs, a sloping on the lowercase 'e', ascenders with slanted serifs, and a balanced stroke contrast.
 These typefaces are inspired in particular by the Carolingian minuscule, imposed by Charlemagne during his reign of the Holy Roman Empire.

-Examples of Humanes include Centaur and Cloister.
+Examples of Venetians include Centaur and Cloister.

 Garalde

-Also called Aldine, this group is named in homage to Claude Garamond and Aldus Manutius.
-In general, the Garaldes have finer proportions than the humanists, and a stronger contrast between downstroke and upstroke.
-The weight of the Garaldes are distributed according to an oblique axis.
-In France, under King Francis I, the Garaldes were the tool which supported the official fixing of grammar and orthography.
+Garalde is a portmanteau of Garamond (named after Claude Garamond) and Aldine.
+The history of Aldine typefaces begins with an Italian punchcutter named Francesco Griffo who worked for the printer Aldus Manutius.
+In general, the Aldine typefaces had finer proportions than the Venetians, straight lowercase e bar, no slab serifs and a stronger contrast between downstroke and upstroke.
+Weights are distributed according to an oblique axis.
+In France, under King Francis I, Garaldes became the tool that supported the official fixing of grammar and orthography.Clair, K., Busic-Snyder, C. (2012).
+A Typographic Workbook: A Primer to History, Techniques, and Artistry.
+Germany: Wiley.

-Examples of Garaldes include Bembo and Garamond.
+Examples of Garalde fonts include Bembo, Palatino and Garamond.